 - F8.11.1 All postgraduate modules have a minimum pass mark for assessments.
 The pass mark at postgraduate level is 50%. - F8.11.2 For a student to receive a pass on a module they must achieve a minimum Total Module Mark (TMM) (weighted average of the grades achieved for all assessment tasks) of 50%. - F8.11.3 If the module has been failed, i.e. the TMM is below 50% the student will be required to resit the failed component(s).
 If a student subsequently fails the resit and the TMM remains below 50% the student will be required to retake the module.
-The maximum number of retakes permitted per module is one. - F8.11.4 Subject assessment boards consider all modules failed by students and determine whether the required action will be a resit of the failed component(s).
-Where a student has already resat a component, the board will not recommend a further resit of that component, and a retake of the module will be required. - F8.11.5 Where a Subject Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity. - F8.11.6 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
+The maximum number of retakes permitted per module is one. - F8.11.4 Subject assessment boards consider all modules failed by students and determine whether the required action will be a resit of the failed component(s) to be recommended to the Progression and Finalist Board.
+Where a student has already resat a component, the board will not recommend a further resit of that component, and a retake of the module will be required.
+All Subject Board recommendations are subject to ratification by the Progression and Finalist Board. - F8.11.5 Where a Progression and Finalist Board has granted a resit of a component(s) within a module, then the student will automatically be scheduled for a resit of the failed components of the module at the next available opportunity following the Progression and Finalist Board. - F8.11.6 Where a student has been withdrawn from a module and therefore failed that module due to a breach of the attendance regulations, the student will be required to retake the module in accordance with the Attendance and Lateness regulations contained in section C4.6 of this handbook.
 The maximum number of retakes permitted per module is one.

-F8.12 Resits
+F8.12 Resit Regulations

-- F8.12.1 When a student has failed a module, a resit of the failed component(s) may be permitted. - F8.12.2 Students who are suspended due to absences do not have the right to resit any failed component(s) and will be required to retake the
+- F8.12.1 When a student has failed a module, a resit of the failed component(s) may be permitted. - F8.12.2 Students who are suspended due to absences do not have the right to resit any failed component(s) and will be required to retake the module(s).

-- module(s).
 The maximum number of retakes permitted per module is one. - F8.12.3 Details of regulations as they apply to individual programmes (e.g. the number of modules/credits that can be resat and examination schedules) are contained within the individual programme specifications.
 Information on the assessment procedures and weighting of individual assessments are contained in the module outlines. - F8.12.4 The maximum mark obtainable for any module in which a student has completed a resit is a minimum pass for that module, i.e. the TMM will be capped at 50%. - F8.12.5 When required to resit an examination a student must do so at the next available opportunity, i.e. on the next occasion at which the examination is offered. - F8.12.6 When required to resit coursework a student must do so by the deadline given. - F8.12.7 Students who fail a module after a resit will be required to retake the module.
 The maximum number of retakes permitted per module is one.

-F8.13 Retakes
+F8.13 Retake Regulations